AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 ![Review tasks in the Author mode](./images/review-task-author-mode.png){width="800" align="left"}

-*Caption: Review task assigned back to authors*
+*Review task assigned back to authors*

 For such tasks, the task state for the assignee changes to **Authoring** while the task type remains as **Review**.
 This state change happens when the review is completed by all the reviewers.